One of the most complex and repetitive task you will encounter when you're developing a Single Page Application is the creation of forms.

 So, update the following previous code:

-app.component.ts (in HTML template)
+app.component.ts (in HTML template)<form

 class="card card-body mt-2"